Scripture Reading: Colossians 2:11-17

-5. Meet the Lord in the air & in this manner we will always be with Him – 1 Ths.
+5. Meet the Lord in the air and in this manner we will always be with Him – 1 Thess.
 4:17.

-1. SDA Church began because of a mistake (Wm.
-Miller’s false dates of the return of Jesus).
+1. SDA Church began because of error (William Miller’s false dates of the return of Jesus).

-2. It is perpetuated by false doctrine & false hopes.
+2. It is perpetuated by false doctrine and false hopes.

 3. To Seventh-day Adventists we say:

 a.
-“Let no one cheat you of your reward” by binding the abolished laws of the Sabbath & by promising false hope of the future.
+“Let no one cheat you of your reward” by binding the abolished laws of the Sabbath and by promising false hope of the future.
 (Col. 2:18)

 b.
 Come out from among them and be separate (2 Cor.
 6:17-18).